The 'open' work

 Besides the extremely long silences, the sounds were sparse, contrasting, and without tempo ("the sounds that occurred were very different from each other ...
 I was unable to recognize any tempo ... the arrival of a few sounds from time to time").
 The length of the piece was long, which furthermore suggests that a patient and leisurely approach to musical unfolding was afforded.
 Haskins, in a retelling of listening to the Number Pieces that closely mirrors Cage's retelling of the music at the restaurant, draws our attention to a few more of these qualities: a slow unfolding, a leisurely approach to time, and the lack of narrativity:

 "Cage's music depends on a slow unfolding and a leisurely approach to time in order to make its full impact.
 That slow unfolding introduces a graininess or raggedness to the beauty of the sounds.
 There is no contrast, no epiphany, no drama, no point.
 The music simply continues with almost annoying steadfastness until its end.
-That steadfastness, stretched out to extraordinary lengths (seventy minutes or more), allows the music to avoid the trap of merely sounding beautiful” (u.d.).
+That steadfastness, stretched out to extraordinary lengths (seventy minutes or more), allows the music to avoid the trap of merely sounding beautiful."
+(Haskins u.d.)

-Silences must be said to be both cause and effect.
+Silences and sounds must therefore be said to be both cause and effect.
 Because of silences, sounds are perceived in a certain way.
-Silences are therefore the cause for a mode of listening, but the way they are perceived is at the same time also the result of a certain mode of listening that already, through sound, has attuned the listener.
+Because of sounds, the silences that in turn impact sounds are perceived in a certain way.
+Silences and sounds are causes for a mode of listening, and the way in which they are perceived is at the same time the result, the effect, of a certain mode of listening that already, through sound and silence, has attuned the listener.
 When studying modes of listening and trying to locate the effectivites and affordances in particular factors, it becomes clear that it is impossible to make a separation between cause and effect.
 Modes of listening can therefore be said to teach the non-obstruction of phenomena, as Chéng Guān said:

-"The conditioned origination of the dharmadhātu menas that, since all phenomena are devoid of self-nature and arise contingent upon one another, each phenomenon is an organic part of the whole definied by the harmonious interrelation of all its parts.
+"The conditioned origination of the dharmadhātu means that, since all phenomena are devoid of self-nature and arise contingent upon one another, each phenomenon is an organic part of the whole definied by the harmonious interrelation of all its parts.
 The character of each phenomenon is thus determined by the whole of which it is an integral part, just as the character of the whole is determined by each of the phenomena of which it is comprised.
-Since the whole is nothing but the interrelation of its parts, each phenomenon can therefore be regarded as determining the character of all other phenomena as well as having its own character determined by all other phenomena" (1991, 155).
+Since the whole is nothing but the interrelation of its parts, each phenomenon can therefore be regarded as determining the character of all other phenomena as well as having its own character determined by all other phenomena."
+(Gregory 1991, 155)

 What the examples of ordinary silences and mediality teach us is that no parameter can by itself explain why a particular mode of listening arises.
 Every parameter is related to every other parameter and creates different kinds of feedback systems to create a phenomenal world that only exists conventionally.
 All phenomena are dependently originated.
 As the Sūtra Requested by Anavatapta, King of the Nāgas says:

 That all phenomena arise dependently was clearly recognized by the musician Xú Shàng Yíng (徐上瀛) in his Xī Shān Qín Kuàng (溪山琴況)—a treatise on qín playing in which he lists 24 different aesthetic parameters to bring to qín playing.
 Throughout this treatise, we find that the attempt to outline 24 different virtues as separate topics is thwarted by their dialectical and interdependent nature.
-In order to explain one, one has to explain another, as when discussing blandness in the following quote:
+In order to explain one, one has to explain another, as when discussing blandness–the quality that I above argued was similiar to ordinariness–in the following quote:

 What Xú is getting at here is that blandness (dan 淡) is closely connected to (indeed coupled with) calmness (tian 恬).
 If the music expresses dan, the quality of calmness is necessarily present.
 The crucial thing that I take Xú to mean is that blandness is not 'complete' on its own.
 If blandness does not have the tastefulness of tian, it is just boring and amateurish.
 Blandness is not enough by itself but needs other qualities to not only complete it but for us to even hear it as 'blandness'.

-Xú's way of thinking has in a way many parallels to what we have been exploring in this text: ordinariness is relished when we find a kind of tastefulness in just sounds, but the 'quality' of mediality (just-sound-ness) has to in turn be explained by other qualities.
+Xú's way of thinking about aesthetic qualities follows the same structure that we've been exploring in this text.
+An aesthetic quality like ordinariness is relished when we find a kind of tastefulness in just sounds, and the 'quality' of just-sound-ness (mediality) has to, in turn, be explained by other qualities.
+In order for sounds to be heard as just sounds, it is not enough to just play sounds.
+As Lee emphasized above, it takes the special skill of an artist to "transform just what is into just what is" (2018, 251).
 The sounds have to be of such type that they invite a just-sound-ness.
-On the qín, these sounds may come naturally, but on the piano, Cage discovered that preparing the sounds gave them this quality.
-But it is not only by manipulating timbre that this quality is achieved–the attunement of ordinariness must be achieved by working with other supporting aesthetic qualities such as non-continuity, non-symbolism, blandness, and here I want to add ordinariness itself.
+On the qín, these sounds may come rather naturally, but on the piano, it might be necessary to prepare them to give them this quality (as Morton, via Cage, suggests).
+But it is not only by manipulating timbre that this quality is achieved–the just-sound-ness must be achieved by working with other supporting aesthetic qualities such as non-continuity, non-symbolism, blandness, and here I want to add ordinariness itself.
 This tautological way of putting it is in keeping with the non-obstruction of sounds and modes of listening explained above.
-It is just as how in a blue painting, the color paint is both the cause and the result.
+It is just as in a blue painting, the color paint is both the cause and the result.
 In the same way, ordinariness is in this case both the cause and the result.
-It is the result of a mode of listening that only is about sound and silence, and it is also the cause of a mode of listening that only is about sound and silence.
+It is the result of a mode of listening that is about just sound and silence, and it is also the cause of a mode of listening that is about just sound and silence.